 What is the main difference between a VPN and Always On VPN?

 Always On VPN is a configuration that ensures the VPN connection is established automatically and remains active for all traffic, while a VPN is a general service you manually enable or disable as needed.
 Always On VPN is about enforcing continuous protection and reducing the chance of accidental exposure.
+How to connect edge vpn step by step: complete guide to edge vpn connection setup, remote access, and secure tunnels 2026

 Do I need an IT department to use Always On VPN?